pudly/schmopera-hugo/content/articles/talking-with-singers-alfred-walker.md

 people = ["Christine Goerke","Alfred Walker"]
-preamble = "Bass-baritone [Alfred Walker](/scene/people/alfred-walker/) spends his stage time in enviable roles, like Kurwenal (*Tristan und Isole*), Méphistophélès (*La damnation de Faust*), and the title roles in *Der fliegende Holländer*, *Bluebeard's Castle*, *Porgy and Bess*, and Massenet's *Don Quichotte*.\n\nThis month Walker is onstage with [San Francisco Opera](/scene/companies/san-francisco-opera/), singing Orest in Keith Warner's production of [*Elektra*](https://sfopera.com/1718season/201718-season/elektra/), opposite [Christine Goerke](/talking-with-singers-christine-goerke/) in the title role.\n\nIt was a treat to chat with Walker about the unique patience involved in being a low-voiced male in the opera industry, and his offstage love of golf." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1504635824123/2017-09-06---Scene-from-Strauss-Elektra-at-San-Francisco-Opera-with-Alfred-Walker-as-Orest-Photo-by-Cory-Weaver.jpg.jpg" publishDate = "2017-09-05T21:18:00-04:00" short_description = "&quot;Singing is my most effective way of expressing thoughts and feelings.
+preamble = "Bass-baritone [Alfred Walker](/scene/people/alfred-walker/) spends his stage time in enviable roles, like Kurwenal (*Tristan und Isole*), Méphistophélès (*La damnation de Faust*), and the title roles in *Der fliegende Holländer*, *Bluebeard's Castle*, *Porgy and Bess*, and Massenet's *Don Quichotte*.\n\nThis month Walker is onstage with [San Francisco Opera](/scene/companies/san-francisco-opera/), singing Orest in Keith Warner's production of [*Elektra*](https://sfopera.com/1718season/201718-season/elektra/), opposite [Christine Goerke](/talking-with-singers-christine-goerke/) in the title role.\n\nIt was a treat to chat with Walker about the unique patience involved in being a low-voiced male in the opera industry, and his offstage love of golf." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1504635824123/2017-09-06---Scene-from-Strauss-Elektra-at-San-Francisco-Opera-with-Alfred-Walker-as-Orest-Photo-by-Cory-Weaver.jpg.jpg" primary_image_credit = "A scene from Strauss' Elektra at San Francisco Opera, with Alfred Walker (Orest).
+Photo: Cory Weaver." publishDate = "2017-09-05T21:18:00-04:00" short_description = "&quot;Singing is my most effective way of expressing thoughts and feelings.
 It&#039;s very gratifying to show the audience who you are.
 To show them real expression.
 Some artists have an instrument, some have pen and paper.
 I have a voice!&quot;" slug = "talking-with-singers-alfred-walker"